Callahan Research Center and Barnsley Room of Newtown History

-The Research Center & Barnsley Room of Newtown History is open to the public without charge on Tuesdays from 9:00 AM to 2:00 PM, Thursdays from 7:00 PM to 9:00 PM, and by appointment.
+The Callahan Research Center & Barnsley Room of Newtown History are normally open to the public without charge on Tuesdays from 9:00 AM to 1:00 PM, Thursdays from 7:00 PM to 9:00 PM, and by appointment.
+Please call 215-805-8772 for more information.
 Copying facilities are available.
 Research is also done by request.
 Download a copy of the Research Request Form.

 Thursdays 7:00 PM to 9:00 PM